 A. Gi's can be purchased at the academy.
 Only academy Gi's are the approved attire.

 A. We have several payment options available.
 These will be discussed with you during your initial appointment.

 Q. Can I pay by the class?

 A. No. We do not accept daily payments.
 We offer classes 6 days a week at various times to provide everyone with a chance to train.
 Also, private classes are available.
-We offer unlimited training per month and our tuition rates are up to 30% below the national average which only includes 2 classes per week.
+We offer unlimited training per month and our tuition rates are below the national average which only includes 2 classes per week.
 Our program is designed for people who have the desire to put forth the dedication required to achieve the maximum benefits of our programs.
 If you have limited availability to attend our regular classes you may consider private lessons.